The standard fandom term for using a real person's name in a story as a form of in-joke or Shout-Out

-- Mozenrath of Disney's Aladdin is named for series writers Bill Motz and Bob Roth.
+- Aladdin: The Series: Mozenrath is named for series writers Bill Motz and Bob Roth.

 - It was a rare episode of Teen Titans that didn't feature a crew member's name snuck into the script somewhere.
 One egregious example was the Tamaranian-language joke: "How many Okaarans does it take to Hoegee a Morflark?
 Finbar!" with Hoegee and Finbar being crew members' names.

 - Hell, sometimes the creators just went ahead and drew themselves in the series as random civilians!

 - Story editor David Slack is the human form of Plasmus.